-At the intersection of Foster and Commercial Street in Boston’s industrial North End is a curious historical site.
-Marked by a small, easily missed plaque is the location of a moment in Boston history that is without a doubt one of the oddest things to ever happen... anywhere.
+At the intersection of Commercial Street and Copps Hill Terrace in Boston’s industrial North End is a curious historical site.
+Marked by a small, easily missed plaque is the location of a moment in Boston history that is without a doubt one of the oddest things to ever happen… anywhere.
 It is the site of one of the world’s strangest disasters: The Great Boston Molasses Flood.

 At 12:45 in the afternoon on an unusually warm January 15th, 1919, Boston Police Patrolman Frank McManus shouted into his transmitter.
 He could barely believe the words that he was saying: “Send all available rescue vehicles and personnel immediately.
 There’s a wave of molasses coming down Commercial Street!”

-A five-story-tall cylindrical metal tank, 90 feet in diamater had burst.
+A five-story-tall cylindrical metal tank, 90 feet in diameter, had burst.
 A two-story-tall wave containing 2.3 million gallons of molasses issued forth, traveling out in all directions like a shock-wave.
 The molasses spread across the city at an estimated 35 miles per hour.
-And it wasn’t just the sugary tidal wave that was so deadly; the tank ripped into sharp projectiles, and shot metal bolts from its sides like bullets.
+And it wasn’t just the sugary tidal wave that was so deadly; the tank was ripped into sharp projectiles and shot metal bolts from its sides like bullets.